Txture Blog

 To distribute the maximum load required of a data center, providers try to shift non-time critical workloads to different times slots to reduce the overall network traffic.
 That way, data centers avoid peak times.
 That’s what everybody does, if they have to take the car or bus to the city center: some appointments have fixed times and leave no choice.
 But if time is not an issue, people tend to avoid the rush hours’ traffic jams and overcrowded buses.

-cloud-carbon-footprintTxture calculates the carbon footprint of your cloud target architecture
+Understand the current carbon footprint associated with your cloud portfolio

 Seeing is believing!